gem/oq-engine/doc/scenario-from-shakemap.md

 The hazard has to be prepared only once.

 Let's suppose that the calculation ID of this hazard calculation is 1000.
-We can now run the risk on a given shakemap.
+We can now run the risk on a given ShakeMap.
 For that, one need a `job_risk.ini` file like the following::

 ```